-As part of its mission, the NCTSI immediately mobilizes in the aftermath of national crises, including the terrorist attacks in 2001, and Hurricanes Katrina and Rita in 2005, deploying staff and disseminating resources, training, and materials throughout the country, and serving as a major national resource to the interagency federal response.
-The NCTSN has served as this kind of national resource in response to many regional emergencies as With additional support for the NCTSI, hundreds of thousands more children and families would benefit from the improvements in treatment. the expansion of educational opportunities, the development community and of collaborative partnerships, the ongoing internal and national program evaluations, and the widespread dissemination of public awareness programs and materials that are made available through the coordinating center (the National Center for Child Traumatic Stress, based at Duke University and UCLA), the NCTSN, and its partners.
-The ongoing federal evaluation of this program has repeatedly determined that it is "exceeding expectations" in its efforts to improve clinical outcomes for children affected by trauma.
+As part of its mission, the NCTSI immediately mobilizes in the aftermath of national crises, including the terrorist attacks in 2001, Hurricanes Katrina and Rita in 2005, the Virginia Tech shooting. and the Gulf Oil Spill disaster, deploying staff and disseminating resources, training, and materials throughout the country, and serving as a major national resource to the interagency federal response.
+In addition to response efforts, the NCTSN contributes to ongoing efforts by integrating new tools within ongoing emergency preparedness, establishing online Psychological First Aid training, and developing preparedness-related curricula for responders.
+The NCTSN has served as this kind of national resource in response to many regional emergencies as well.

+With sustained support for the NCTSI, hundreds of thousands more children and families, as well as allchild serving systems, would benefit from the improvements in treatment, the expansion of educational opportunities, the development of community and national collaborative partnerships, the ongoing internal and national program evaluations, and the widespread dissemination of public awareness programs and materials that are made available through the coordinating center (the National Center for Child Traumatic Stress, based at Duke University and UCLA), the NCTSN, and its partners.
+Using accepted standards for clinically significant improvement, the ongoing federal evaluation of this program has determined that it is "exceeding expectations" in its efforts to improve clinical outcomes for children affected by trauma.
+The broad and positive impact of this program extends far beyond the federal investment and is needed more than ever during these years of economic and social challenge.